 Provo / Utah Valley

-In 1849, settlers from the Church of Jesus Christ of Latter-day Saints established Provo alongside the Ute culture and Utah Lake.
-That colony arguably got the most dramatic Wasatch Front backdrop in Mount Timpanogos, whose nearly 5,300 feet of prominence and 11,752-foot summit make for an inspiring citadel of solid rock, the centerpiece to the Utah Valley stretch of the Wasatch Front.
+The Provo area boasts arguably the most dramatic backdrop in the Wasatch Front.
+Mount Timpanogos — nearly 5,300 feet of prominence and an 11,752-foot summit — is an inspiring citadel of solid rock, the centerpiece to the Utah Valley stretch of the Wasatch Front.

-The Provo River cleaves the range in the city's backyard, forming Provo Canyon, and serving as the setting for scenic fly-fishing, kayaking and floating.
+Today, Provo sets itself a part as a place for innovation in tech, health care, education, as well as place for easy access to Provo Canyon's offerings.
+The Provo River serves up scenic fly-fishing, kayaking and floating.
 The surrounding mountains cradle an extensive network of trails for hiking, biking, horseback riding and mountaineering.
 Both River Ranch Adventures and Sundance Mountain Resort host zip lining.
 Also visit Sundance for exceptional skiing and boarding on some of Utah's most stunning slopes before settling into rustic and sophisticated accommodations or workshops at the Sundance Art Studio.

 The Heirloom Group headlines the culinary scene with their farm-to-table (and appropriately named) Communal Restaurant, Pizzeria 712 and Mountain West Burrito.
 The Black Sheep Cafe combines flavors of the southwest with Native American cooking traditions.
 Black Sheep uses local producers when possible and emphasizes the Three Sisters of squash, corn and pole beans.
 Also find great Indian food at India Palace or Bombay House, Chilean cuisine at Pantrucas and Sri Lankan at The Banana Leaf.